Cornett: Treble

 The 1911 Encyclopædia Britannica defined this instrument using its French name dessus (lit. 'top'), and gave its fingered range as A_{3} to A_{5}, the lowest being one note higher than that of the alto.
 To play notes below A_{3}, players can slacken their embouchure.

 Sibyl Marcuse did not name the normal cornett, but gave the treble's range.
 David Jarratt-Knock counted surviving instruments in museums to arrive at the treble cornett being the most commonly found cornett.

-Alto

-From the 1619 the scaled drawings in Syntagma Musicum, the instrument was about 2 ft long.
+From the 1619 scaled drawings in Syntagma Musicum, a variant of the treble is called the Alto. the instrument was about 2 ft long.

 It was built to start playing a tone lower than the treble and has a fingered range from G_{3} to G_{5}.
 With good technique the lowest note is F_{3}.

 The 1911 Encyclopædia Britannica called this the haute-contre or alto cornet.
 Baines said that the use of this variant for an alto part was "widely speculated."